Autism and ADHD diagnosis support

 Request an autism diagnosis

-Whilst your child can get most of the support they need without a diagnosis, requesting a formal autism diagnosis can mean that your child can access the right support, and get a clearer explanation for why certain things are so difficult.
+Your child can get most of the support they need without a diagnosis.
+But, asking for a formal autism diagnosis can mean your child can access the right support.
+It can also give a clearer explanation for why certain things are so hard.

-If you want your child to be referred to relevant support services, we suggest you contact your GP or education setting in the first instance.
+If you want your child to get to relevant support services, we suggest you contact your GP or school first.

-While you wait for your diagnosis, any of the above organisations can help support you and your child at home.
+Whilst you wait for the diagnosis, any of the above groups can help you and your child at home.

 Find out how to request a diagnosis.